-Because of the highly-interactive nature of our programming, we approach participants as a class.
-This means they:
+Because of the highly-interactive nature of our programming, we use a cohort model.
+This means that participants in the program:

 - Participate in a common experience

 - Can learn and share in a safe, controlled environment

 - Are expected to participate throughout the course